darlinghq/darling-newlkm/README.md

 What is XNU?
 ===========

-XNU kernel is part of the Darwin operating system for use in OS X and iOS operating systems.
-XNU is an acronym for XNU is Not Unix.
+XNU kernel is part of the Darwin operating system for use in macOS and iOS operating systems.
+XNU is an acronym for X is Not Unix.
-XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and C++ API for writing drivers called IOKit.
+XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and a C++ API for writing drivers called IOKit.
-XNU runs on I386, X86_64 for both single processor and multi-processor configurations.
+XNU runs on x86_64 for both single processor and multi-processor configurations.

 XNU Source Tree
 ===============